Copy and Paste option gone. Need it back, as I do not want to go back to IE.

 - User Agent: Mozilla/5.0 (Windows NT 6.1; WOW64; rv:15.0) Gecko/20100101 Firefox/15.0.1

 Try resetting Firefox.
 This will change all the settings back to the defaults while keeping things like your bookmarks and passwords.
-More info and instructions here - Reset Firefox – easily fix most problems
+More info and instructions here - Refresh Firefox - reset add-ons and settings

 Did you try to use the keyboard shortcuts: Ctrl+C to Copy and Ctrl+V to Paste ?

 I tried what you suggested.
 Although it did not fix the problem with my copy/paste, it did however change my buttons etc.

 still do not have the ability to copy paste any text.
 Thank you for the suggestion.

 Thanks for the suggestion, yes tried the keyboard shortcuts, and no luck.

 I had the problem and I had to disable all mouse gestures and then restart Firefox and then i could use the left and right mouse buttons to highlight, copy and paste as normal.